 Maximum Power Point Tracking (MPPT) Charge Controllers

-These are needed for use with larger 60 cell PV panels in order to match the PV output voltage with batery voltage.
+These are needed for use with larger 60 cell PV panels in order to match the PV output voltage with battery voltage.

-- They allow PV to operate at it’s maximum power point voltage
+- They allow PV panels to operate at their maximum power point voltage

 - Controller drops this down to battery voltage.

 - Panel voltage doesn’t need to match battery voltage

 - PV can be sited further from battery

 - 60 cell panels are better value than 36 cell 12V panels so the extra power delivered can justify extra cost of the controller even for 12V systems

 They allow a PV array to deliver up to 30% more power to a battery than it would if it were connected directly to the battery.
 The current from PV modules varies with sunlight levels but is fairly constant over a wide range of voltages.
 This means they can operate at higher voltages than the voltage of the battery bank which they are charging.

 Charge controllers ensure batteries are charged completely by doing this in four stages:

 - Bulk Charge.
 The controller delivers all available solar power to the battery to recharge ~ 80% as fast as possible